canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 - Avoid storing keys and other sensitive material in systems not approved for that purpose.
 - Code reviews increase the likelihood of catching bugs, security vulnerabilities, and reduces the risk of committing sensitive data.
 - Implement controls sufficient to prevent unauthorized or inadvertent changes such as code signing and repository user rights.
+- Develop mitigation strategies and processes to address security related incidents.
+- Embed security practices in your daily processes and methodologies.
+- Leverage tools and services to automate finding known security vulnerabilities, possible secret keys and personally identifiable information.

 ## Select Open Source Software Licence

-When the project is part of a larger open source software community, like plugins, modules, extensions or derivative works of existing open source software, use the license which is usually used by the community.
+When the project is part of a larger open source software community, like plugins, modules, extensions or derivative works of existing open source software, it is highly recommended to use the license which is usually used by the community.

+When the project is started by the GC itself and isn't related to an external community, the choice of the open source licence has to be based off of the licences of the components (3rd party libraries and framework) you will use and the desired outcome.

 Recommended permissive licences are: